-It will only take a few minutes for the implant to be removed by your healthcare professional.
+It usually only takes a few minutes for the implant to be removed by your healthcare professional.

 Is there a risk of infection after contraceptive implant removal?

 In very rare cases the site of the implant may become infected.
-In this instance it is important to contact your GP who is likely to prescribe antibiotics.
+If the skin becomes red, painful or swollen or you feel unwell, contact your doctor.

 Will I experience any bruising on my arm after the removal?